APFT (Army Physical Fitness Test) Score Calculator

 Last updated:

 This page preserves the legacy six-event ACFT worksheet by mapping each raw event result into a 0-100 event score and summing the total to 600 points.
-It is not an official Army scoring source and it does not implement the current AFT standard that replaced the ACFT in 2025.
+It is not an official Army scoring source and it does not implement the AFT standard that later replaced the ACFT.

 Use it only to interpret archived ACFT results or older training records.
 For current Army testing, use the current AFT guidance and score charts instead.